msalamanca-badilla/Sticker-App/README.md

 ![Screen Shot 2022-04-01 at 9 17 18 PM](https://user-images.githubusercontent.com/94421156/161360211-90cafc64-4e60-4fcd-ac01-9614b7fc2c6e.png)

 ## Icebox
+- Create a new branch to recreate the app using hooks
 - Use a Websocket to grab real-time stock prices
+    - Or use a timer to call the API at a given time
 - Plot stock data on a graph